coq/coq/doc/sphinx/proof-engine/tactics.rst

       instantiate (see :ref:`Existential-Variables`).
 The instantiation is
       intended to be found later in the proof.

-   .. tacv:: simple apply @term.
+   .. tacv:: simple apply @term

       This behaves like :tacn:`apply` but it reasons modulo conversion only on subterms that contain no variables to instantiate.
 For instance, the following example